-All students who attend HPSC are provided with and are required to sign a "Statement of Commitment" at the beginning of the new year.
+All students who attend HPSC are provided with and are required to sign a "Statement of Commitment" at the beginning of the new year, as included in our Appendices below.

 The Statement of Commitment outlines the learning behaviours necessary for successful outcomes.
 The learning behaviours are specifically directed, ensuring students are well-prepared to meet the challenges of adult life.